This FAQ is almost as it was written by Vic Lee, the founder of the Project.

 A: Everything is placed in two hidden directories,

 - Q: Can I start a connection using a shell command?

 - Q: How are my passwords stored?
 Are they secure?

 - A: They are encrypted using 3DES with a 256bit randomly generated key.
 You should keep your key secure.</BR> We advise to use gnome-keyring (our endorsed solutions) as your password will be menaged automatically by libsecret and this will be much more secure than the native Remmina encryption.

 - Q: Where can I find some documentation?

 - A: Remmina was designed to be hopefully work for most people without the aid of any documentation.
-But if you want to find some technical information, the Remmina Wiki page might be useful.
-This Wiki page is also open for contribution.
+But if you want to find some technical info, the Remmina wiki page might be useful.

-Please see also the Remmina Usage FAQ page on the Wiki.
+Please also check out the Remmina usage FAQ page on the Wiki.